bloxberg-org/blips/blips/did_service.md

 ## Introduction
 W3C's Decentralized Identifier (DID) specification [(link)](https://www.w3.org/TR/did-core/) provides a means to manage the identities of trusted authorities that are issuing research object certificates [(link)](blips/blip-2-researchcertificate.md).
 A user's decentralized identifier is determined by them (as opposed to being assigned by a centralized authority) and its registration and later interaction with the service is based on public key cryptography.
-For privacy reasons, it is recommneded that the registering entity creates a DID per service in order to prevent correlation between various services.
+For privacy reasons, it is recommneded that the registering entity creates one DID per service in order to prevent correlation between various services.

 The DID is a string consisting of three parts